AwafiaJennifer/LITA_CAPSTONE_SALES_DATA/README.md

-# LITA CAPISTONE RETAIL STORE SALES DATA ANALYSIS PROJECT
+# LITA CAPSTONE PROJECT_SALES DATA

-Welcome to the **Lita Capistone Retail Store Sales Data Analysis Project**.
-This repository contains an analysis of sales data using SQL and Excel, with a focus on uncovering valuable business insights.
-Ideal for data analysts, this project showcases SQL queries and Excel dashboards to analyze customer trends And PowerBI for Data Visualizaton, product performance, and revenue growth.
+Welcome, This report details the analysis of a sales store.
+This repository contains an analysis of sales data using SQL and Excel,and power with the objective of uncovering valuable business insights.
+Ideal for data analysts, this project showcases SQL queries and Excel dashboards to analyze customer trends and PowerBI for Data Visualizaton, product performance, and revenue growth.

 ## Introduction

-Lita Capistone is a retail store interested in understanding its sales performance.
+Lita Capstone is a retail store interested in understanding its sales performance.
 The goal of this project is to analyze sales data using:
 - **SQL** for data manipulation
 - **Excel** for data exploration
 - **PowerBI** for data visualization